twiro/multilingual/multilingual-url-structures-and-routing.md

 But while this method is easy to set up and use it doesn't offer an integrated solution for translating page-names and -handles.
 Meaning only the section-based parts of your URL will be multilingual while the page-based fragments wont't get translated.

 I'm aware of this being a weak point and the missing link in making **Multilingual** a real "All-in-one-Solution", so I might actually try to build an integrated solution ony day.
-Until then have a look at the chapter [Multilingual pages](#) to learn more about the current possibilities of solving this task.
+Until then have a look at the chapter [Multilingual pages][4] to learn more about the current possibilities of solving this task.

 ### 2.3 Using a routing extension

-If none of the abovementioned methods offers the flexibility you'd like to have you can also use a separate extension to take care of all the routing stuff. **[URL router](https://github.com/symphonists/url_router)** and **[Routing](https://github.com/jensscherbl/routing)** both work well together with **Multilingual** (you can even combine them  with the integrated **htaccess rewrite rules**) and offer the possibility to create fully translated URLs by setting up mutiple routes per page (one for each language).
+If none of the abovementioned methods offers the flexibility you'd like to have you can also use a separate extension to take care of all the routing stuff. **[URL router][6]** and **[Routing][7]** both work well together with **Multilingual** (you can even combine them  with the integrated **htaccess rewrite rules**) and offer the possibility to create fully translated URLs by setting up mutiple routes per page (one for each language).

 _(I will do my best to include examples about how to use routing extensions in combination with **Multilingual** soon.)_

-## 3. URL (Sub)domain {#3-url-domain}
+## 3. Set a language by mapping it to a (Sub)domain

 If you want to avoid language-codes in the **URL path** for any reason your best alternative will be language-specific domains (`domain.co.uk`) or subdomains with gTLDs (`de.domain.com`) to define the language of a frontend page.